mxsasha/lessobviouschecklist/README.md

 - For people with auditory impairments or simply non-native English speakers, consider having a captioner/stenographer.
 This can also be incredibly helpful for non-native speakers, and means you have a written and searchable record afterwards.
 This was done at !!Con, who [wrote about how well it worked out for them](http://composition.al/blog/2014/05/31/your-next-conference-should-have-real-time-captioning/).
 Recent European Django conferences adopted this too.
 - In signage, lanyard colours and badge design, be mindful of those with color vision deficiency (commonly called color blindness).
 A good tool to test this on Mac OS X is [Color Oracle](http://www.colororacle.org).
 - It’s easy for people to feel overwhelmed by the social interactions, sound level and business at conferences.
 A quiet room, which is a (somewhat) noise insulated room where there is no talking, can give these attendees a chance to decompress.
 It’s also a good place for people that need to focus on some work.
 All you need is a room with some chairs/desks/beanbags.
-Make sure that your quiet room is in a place that's easily accessible.
+Make sure that your quiet room is in a place that's easily and discretely accessible.
 - Similarly, you can also consider to have a separate prayer room.

 ## Code of conduct